Custom-Fitted Moon Boot for Optimal Healing

 Choosing a CAM walker is more than selecting a size—it’s about ensuring the perfect fit, type, and usage strategy tailored to your specific injury and stage of recovery.

-Our practitioners are more than fitters; they are lower limb consultants with in-depth knowledge of conditions affecting the foot, ankle, knee, and hip.
-Working closely with renowned orthopaedic surgeons, they deliver a holistic approach to post-operative care and rehabilitation.
+Your practitioner is more than a fitter; they are a lower limb consultant with in-depth knowledge of conditions affecting the foot, ankle, knee, and hip.
+Working closely with renowned orthopaedic surgeons, your practitioner provides a holistic approach to post-operative care and rehabilitation.

 Navigating with a Moon Boot: Optimising Movement

-Managing the imbalance caused by the CAM walker’s height is essential for maintaining a correct gait and preventing additional strain, especially on the back.
+Managing the imbalance caused by the CAM walker’s height is essential for maintaining a correct gait and preventing additional strain, particularly on the back.

-Considering a shoe lift for the non-affected leg can be beneficial, but it should be tailored to individual comfort and the absence of new discomfort.
+A shoe lift for the non-affected leg can be beneficial for improving balance, but it should be tailored to individual comfort and monitored to ensure it doesn’t cause new discomfort.

-Additionally, using crutches, particularly in the early stages of recovery, can significantly reduce pressure on the injured limb, enhancing balance and mobility.
+Additionally, using crutches, particularly in the early stages of recovery, can significantly reduce pressure on the injured limb, enhancing both balance and mobility.
+Consult your practitioner to ensure the best approach for your specific needs.

 Driving Considerations with a CAM Walker